JoshuaGrams/tiny-qbn/doc/tutorial-1.md

 can only get here if you're driving.

-This requirement will be satisfied if there is a non-empty story variable `$driving` *or* a temporary variable `_driving` *or* we pass a `driving` value when selecting cards.
+This requirement will be satisfied if there is a non-empty story variable `$driving` *or* a temporary variable `_driving`.
 It doesn't differentiate, mostly because tags can't contain dollar signs (or spaces or any punctuation other than hyphens and underscores).

 Also we need a way to drive somewhere else, so let's add a link `[[Drive->Car]]`.